mundimark/awesome-markdown-editors/README.md

 KeenWrite simplifies using variables in documents.
 Variables are useful for character sheets, consistent palette in technical diagrams, and computations when coupled with R.

-See the [tutorials]([https://www.youtube.com/watch?v=u_dFd6UhdV8](https://www.youtube.com/playlist?list=PLB-WIt1cZYLm1MMx2FBG9KWzPIoWZMKu_)) for details.
+See the [tutorials](<[https://www.youtube.com/watch?v=u_dFd6UhdV8](https://www.youtube.com/playlist?list=PLB-WIt1cZYLm1MMx2FBG9KWzPIoWZMKu_)>) for details.

+[**Splitmark**](https://splitmark.app/) (FREE, open source, Paid Syncing Option) A free, open-source CLI-based Markdown editor with a focus on speed and efficiency.
+It features a file explorer, live preview, keybindings, and a distraction-free mode.
+Splitmark is designed for users who prefer keyboard navigation and minimalistic interfaces.
+It offers a paid option for end-to-end encrypted cloud syncing across devices with access to a web editor.

 [**Obsidian.md**](https://obsidian.md/) (FREE, Paid Syncing Options)

 Obsidian.md is a powerful and versatile note-taking app that utilizes Markdown to create and link notes seamlessly, forming a personal knowledge base.
 It allows users to visualize their notes as a graph, making it easy to see connections and relationships between ideas.
 With its extensive plugin system, Obsidian can be customized to fit various workflows, from academic research to personal journaling.

 [Get more information here.](https://publish.obsidian.md/hub/00+-+Start+here)